burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 void f(int* a, int* b)
 {}
  ```
-In C and in C++, when you deal with pointers, for example, in a function mentioned above, it there be two possibilities:
+In C and in C++, when you deal with pointers, for example, in a function mentioned above, there are two possibilities:

 (1) Pointers `a` and `b` refer to the exact location in memory, at the start of function execution or some moment during the runtime of function execution.
-It's legal for such a function signature.
+It's completely legal for such a function signature.

-(2) But maybe pointers `a` and `b` never point or refer to the same memory location at all.
+(2) But in fact maybe pointers `a` and `b` never refer to the same memory location at all during function execution.

 Without any extra help, the compiler has serious problems deciding what the case is for function `f`.
 And by default, the compiler assumes (1) case.
 Even though from a compiler optimization perspective, case (2) is far more favorable to deal with.

-However, in C99, there is a way to make extra help for the compiler and say that, in fact, we are in situation (2), not (1); and specify pointers as `restrict` via the following syntax:
+In C99, there is a way to make extra help for the compiler and say that, in fact, we are in situation (2), not (1); and specify pointers as `restrict` via the following syntax:
  ```cpp
 void f(int* restrict a, int* restrict b)
 {}
  ```
 C++ does not have such a keyword even up to C++20, but toolchains typically provide C++ extension via the `__restrict` extension (it is supported in GCC, MSVC, CLANG with the same name).

 > The essence of `restrict` is described in [2,p.94], and here we repeat it shortly.
-Restrict means that within the scope in which such a pointer is defined, the pointer is the only way to access the object where the pointer is pointed.
+Restrict means that within the scope in which such a pointer is defined, the named pointer is the only one way to access the object where the pointer is pointed.
 For function parameters in the form of pointers with `restrict`, it means that within the function scope, pointers `a` and `b` always point to different memory locations.
 An essential aspect of the `restrict` pointer is that due to [2,p.95] and the formal definition of `restrict` from C99, it would have an effect if the use of pointed objects as LValues, i.e., the memory in pointers is used for the *write*.
 In the case of using objects by `RValue`, the restriction does not impose any semantic restriction of memory that does not overlap where pointed objects are located.
 Because references are implemented as pointers at the level of ASM code generation, the same holds true for references.

-There are several general problems with aliasing.
+But why aliasing is such a big deal?
+There are several general problems with it.

 One way to explore problems is to use the tool OptView (https://github.com/OfekShilon/optview2) from Ofek Shilon.
 [OptView](https://github.com/OfekShilon/optview2) is in the process of merging with the LLVM master.
 This tool is a step forward in the dialog between the compiler and the person who creates the software.
 This section is based on the presentation [LLVM Optimization Remarks - Ofek Shilon - CppCon 2022](https://www.youtube.com/watch?v=qmEsx4MbKoc&t=2407s&ab_channel=CppCon) in which the author presents [OptView](https://github.com/OfekShilon/optview2).